PaloAltoNetworks/a3s/README.md

 be accessible from A3S.
 A3S will refuse to connect to an LDAP with no form of encryption (TLS or STARTTLS).

-> NOTE: this authentication source supports identity modifiers.
+> NOTE: This authentication source supports identity modifiers.

 ##### Create an LDAP source

 To create an LDAP source, run:

     a3sctl api create ldapsource \
       --with.name my-ldap-source \
       --with.address 127.0.0.1:389 \
       --with.certificate-authority "$(cat ldap-ce-cert.pem)" \
       --with.base-dn dc=universe,dc=io \
       --with.bind-dn cn=readonly,dc=universe,dc=io \
       --with.bind-password password

 * The `base-dn` is the DN to use to search for users.
 * Yhe `bind-dn` is the account A3S will use to connect to the ldap.
 It should be a readonly account.
 * The `bind-password` is the password associated to the `bind-dn`.

 You can also use `--certificate-auhority` to pass a custom CA if the